sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### Heroes of Sorcery

-Dragons from the distant past gather to engulf the world of Krynn in war.
+Heroes of Sorcery introduces you to spellcasting, and an adventure to recover a powerful artifact from the legendary Tomb of Huma before it falls into the clutches of Khellendros the Blue.

 </div>